How to Install T Nuts (3 Easy Methods + Pro Tips)

 NOTE: In the same way you can use a vise instead of clamps.
 I recommend using a vise with wooden jaws.
 If you don’t have one then add an extra layer of sacrificial piece of wood between the vise’s jaw and the T-nut.

-Watch the video below to see how to apply this method.
+🎥 Watch it in action: See this method in action.
 In this wooden vise project, I am using T nuts to fix the vise jaws to the body of the vise.

 3. Install the T nut using a bolt and a wrench